Your Vote Really Counts—And Makes It All Happen

 The “Sweet 16” Just Begin The Galaxy Of Possibilities.

 Glowing walls.
 Giant foam hammers.
 Fashion.
 Ninjas.
 Broomsticks.
 Magnets.
 Knots.
 And no gravity in sight.
 Get to know the “Sweet 16” of Sports In Space.
 From the Who to the How, from the Where to the Why, from the creators to their concepts.
 Because YOUR vote matters as we join together to level the playing fields of tomorrow TODAY.

-Concurrently in the planning stages are #EqualSpace Challenges where we’ll partner with established organizations and sports leagues to help create and codify these new rules of play, before taking both new and traditional sports aboard the Parabola Plane, the International Space Station, asteroids, the Moon, Mars and beyond.
+Future #EqualSpace™ Challenges are being planned with established orgs and sports leagues to create and codify the new rules of play before taking both new and traditional sports aboard the Parabola Plane, the International Space Station, asteroids and the Moon, Mars and beyond.

 Educational & Fun